-- •Based on Global Risk Management Policy, the Company carries out activities on a comprehensive, group wide basis.
-In order to respond to changes in its business environment, the Company has reviewed the risk management process and has set up a department in charge of risk management that carries out annual interviews of corporate officers and each function by department in charge of risk management, carefully assessing various potential risks and revising the Company's "risk map" in line with by evaluating impact, likelihood and control level quantitatively and qualitatively.
+•Based on Global Risk Management Policy, the Company carries out activities on a comprehensive, group wide basis.
+In order to respond to changes in its business environment, the Company has reviewed the risk management process as well as a department in charge of risk management carries out annual interviews of corporate officers/ each region's leader and each function which is in charge of risk management.
+Carefully assessing various potential risks by reflecting region's feedback.
+The Company's "risk map" is revised by evaluating those risks' impact, likelihood, and control level quantitatively and qualitatively.
 The Corporate Risk Management Committee chaired by CEO makes decisions on risk issues that must be handled at the corporate level and designate "risk owners" to manage the risks.
 Under the leadership of these owners, the Company designs appropriate countermeasures.
-The Risk Management Committee was held two times in the fiscal year. - The group companies in Japan and overseas are strengthening communication in order to share basic processes and tools for risk management, as well as related information, throughout the group.
+The Risk Management Committee was held two times in the fiscal year.
+The effectiveness of the process is confirmed by utilizing the expertise of internal audit.